The New Generation of Financial Talent – Where Do You Fit?

 Today’s CFO still maintains those fundamental accounting functions.
 However, due to scenarios such as mega corporations meeting compliance in a global marketplace, driven by technology amid a struggling economy, their scope has broadened exponentially.
 With an all encompassing, forward thinking perspective, CFOs must now assume the roles of: Catalyst, Strategist and Business Operator.

-As this new generation prepares to step up into positions of leadership, they will be well groomed for the responsibility, and it’s the Baby Boomers who will help them get there.
+As this new generation prepares to step up into positions of leadership, they will be well groomed for the responsibility, and it’s the Baby Boomers an early Gen Xers who will help them get there.
 Our infographic, Why Generation Z and the CFO Need Each Other, contrasts the generational needs and differences between these groups, while clearing identifying how they complement one another.

-Over the past 50 years plus, the Baby Boomer generation has been the face of our economy.
-With work and life experience, knowledge and skills, they bring a wealth of value to the table that young people do not have.
-Everyone has qualifications, but Boomers are the ones who will lead by example.
+Over the past 50 years plus, these two generations have been the face of our economy.
+With work and life experience, knowledge and skills, they bring a wealth of value to the table that young professionals accumulated yet.
 These seasoned business veterans are:

 - Trusted advisors